-- Systematic reviewing: Participants will understand the role of systematic reviews in improving healthcare practice, understand and perform different systematic reviewing steps including screening, critical appraisal of randomized controlled trial evidence, and data extraction.
+- Systematic reviewing: Participants will understand the role of systematic reviews in improving healthcare practice, understand and perform different systematic reviewing steps including screening, critical appraisal of RCT evidence, and data extraction.

 - Meta-analyzing: Participants will get a basic understanding of central methods of synthesizing the extracted data in meta-analyses, and learn to describe and interpret the results.

 Rather than doing each step in an isolated way, participants will experience first-hand how literature searching, screening, extraction, appraisal, statistics, and writing blend into each other.

 - PD Dr. Christian Appenzeller-Herzog, information specialist, University Medical Library Basel

 - Dr. Thomas Fürst, information specialist, University Medical Library Basel

 - Dr. med.
 Dr. phil.
 Stefan Schandelmaier, Senior Scientist, Department of Clinical Research, University Hospital Basel